40netse/fortigate_aa_dual_az/README.md

 secondary member.
 A warning banner is displayed if an administrator attempts to login to the secondary member and make configuration changes.

-Additionally, booleans are provided to enable the creation of customer VPC's with linux instances in each customer VPC, preconfigured with a base Apache Server.
+Additionally, true/false variables are provided to enable certain features in the template, such as, the creation of customer VPC's with linux instances in each customer VPC, preconfigured with a base Apache Server.
 These instances can be used to generate test traffic that can be used to verify Fortigate inspection of North-South and East-West flows.

 Configurable options in the template are as follows:

     use_fortigate_byol = true           # Use BYOL licensing on the Fortigate.
 Include licenses in /licenses directory create_transit_gateway = true       # create a Transit Gateway.
 If true, conditionally create the following: